 White Tea is gentle, delicate and subtle in flavour and comes from immature Tealeaves that are picked just before the buds are open.
 A white fuzzy down known as bao hao forms on the new shoots for the first few days of Spring.
 This down becomes white when the Tea is dried.
 The Tea shoots are left to wither to prevent oxidisation and carefully monitored by the tea makers.

 Black Tea is from the young Tealeaves that are picked before they wither, rolled, then fully oxidised and fired to produce a strong flavour.
 Black Tea is categorized by region -Assam, Darjeeling, Keemun, Yunnan, Ceylon, Nilgiri and Lapsang Suchan.
 Black Tea is popular blended with oils, fruits and spices to develop specific flavours such as in Earl Grey Tea.
 Black tea and Bergamot oil.

 Oolong Tea is semi oxidised and made from mature leaves that are oxidised in varying degrees to produce Teas with a wide variety of flavours and aromas.

-Tisanes are not from the Tea plant, Camelia Sinensis, but are made from a vast array of herbs, plants, fruit and vegetable infusions.
-Tisanes have low caffeine level, and medicinal properties.
-In some instances Tisanes are considered more gentle to the nervous system.
-They are popular due to the unique properties of each type or blend and thought to bring all manner of flavour and subtle benefits to the body and mind.
+Tisanes are not from the Tea plant, Camellia Sinensis, but are made from a vast array of herbs, plants, fruit and vegetable infusions.
+Tisanes have low caffeine levels and medicinal properties.
+In some instances, Tisanes are considered more gentle to the nervous system.
+They are popular due to the unique properties of each type or blend and are thought to bring all manner of flavour and subtle benefits to the body and mind.